Twin-width I: tractable FO model checking: Conclusion

 \textbf{Additive combinatorics.} To any finite subset $S$ of non-negative integers, we can associate a Cayley graph $G$ by picking some (prime) number $p$ (much) larger than the maximum of $S$, and having edges $xy$ if $x-y$ or $y-x$ is in $S$ modulo $p$.
 Is the twin-width of $G$ a relevant complexity measure for $S$?

 \textbf{Approximation algorithms.} Last but not least, we should ask more algorithmic applications from twin-width.
 It is noteworthy that, in all the particular classes of bounded twin-width presented in the paper, most optimization problems admit good approximation ratios, or even exact polytime algorithms.
 What is the approximability status of, say, \textsc{Maximum Independent Set} on graphs of twin-width at most~$d$?
+In~\cite{twin-width3} a polytime constant-approximation is presented for~\textsc{Minimum Dominating Set} on graphs of bounded twin-width given with an $O(1)$-sequence.